zonghaohuang007/honeywords-analysis/README.md

-## Code for the paper "[The Impact of Exposed Passwords on Honeyword Efficacy](https://arxiv.org/pdf/2309.10323)'' accepted by the proceedings of the 33rd USENIX Security Symposium, August, 2024
+## Code for the paper "[The Impact of Exposed Passwords on Honeyword Efficacy](https://arxiv.org/pdf/2309.10323)'' accepted by the proceedings of the 33rd USENIX Security Symposium, August, 2024 (Under construction)

 ### Environment

+Please let me know if there is any missing package list here.
 ```
 python==3.9.15
 1password==0.6.2